Skip to main content

 Synthesis 100 - Offered Fall, Winter, Spring, & Summer

 SYN 100 is a project-based course that builds upon foundational skills by taking a collaborative, interdisciplinary approach to complex global problems.
 Each section focuses on a different theme, challenge, or question related to the climate crisis.
 Despite the different class topics, all students will learn by designing and executing a team project that addresses their section’s theme.
-Take a look at the offerings for SYN 100 here.
+Take a look at the quarterly SYN 100 course offerings here.

 Synthesis 150/150R - Offered Fall, Winter, Spring, & Summer